programmfabrik/easydb-documentation/content/webfrontend/administration/base-config/event_logging/_index.en.md

 Event type: `USER_CREATED`

-> **Note:** This Event type is the only exception where user specific data is always included.
+> **Note:** This Event type is an exception where user specific data is always included.

 | Settings | Explanation |
 |---|---|